Battle of Saint-Malo: The Citadel

 After the unsuccessful 15 August assault, Macon ordered an intensification of the artillery bombardment.
 Two 8-inch guns were positioned less than 1500 yd from the citadel, so they could target individual portholes and vents.
 Mortar bombardments also increasingly used white phosphorus incendiary and smoke rounds.
-An air attack using napalm incendiary bombs was planned for the afternoon 17 August.
+An air attack using napalm incendiary bombs was planned for the afternoon of 17 August.
 This was to be one of the first times napalm bombs were used in combat.
 Shortly before the air strike was scheduled, a white flag appeared over the Citadel and a party of German soldiers emerged from it to inform the Americans that Aulock wished to surrender.
 The air strike was diverted to attack Cézembre, and Aulock and 400 other Germans were taken prisoner.
 Aulock gave the destruction caused by the 8-inch guns and a collapse in the garrison's morale as his reasons for surrendering.
 French civilians shouted abuse at Aulock and his men as they departed.
 This marked the end of German resistance in the Saint-Malo area, aside from the Cézembre garrison that continued to hold out.
-By this time the 83rd Infantry Division had captured more than 10,000 prisoners.
-Its casualties were relatively light.
-Aulock was held for a period at the Trent Park prisoner of war camp and interrogation center for senior officers in the United Kingdom, where he was briefly reunited with his brother Brigadier General Hubertus von Aulock who had been captured near Brussels in Belgium.
+By this time the 83rd Infantry Division had captured more than 10,000 prisoners, while its casualties were relatively light.
+Aulock was held for a period at the Trent Park prisoner of war camp and interrogation center for senior officers in the United Kingdom, where he was briefly reunited with his brother, Brigadier General Hubertus von Aulock, who had been captured near Brussels in Belgium.
 The Allies charged Aulock with war crimes for setting fire to part of Saint-Malo.
 He was acquitted, with the court finding that the fires had been started by American artillery.

 All of the 83rd Infantry Division other than two battalions from the 330th Infantry Regiment were withdrawn from Saint-Malo after Aulock's surrender.
 The main body of the division undertook largely defensive tasks south of Rennes to allow the troops a period of recuperation.
 The two battalions remaining at Saint-Malo formed a garrison, and sought to prevent the Germans at Cézembre from landing on the mainland.
-Following the surrender of Saint-Malo the German warships that had been operating in the Gulf of Saint-Malo rarely put to sea.
+Following the surrender of Saint-Malo the German warships that had been operating in the Gulf of Saint-Malo were rarely put to sea.